benjfriedrich/thiswillbe.fun/content/learn-more/about-me.md

 I'm not talking about SVGs because I want to give a TED talk on SVGs (which to be fair...I do want to do that).
 It's just one example of how technical skill and creative vision can tie together.

-The truth is most of my sites are not 678kb or even close.
-This site is a overkill in its slimness.
+The truth is most of my sites are not 219kb or even close.
+This site is overkill.
 It's a demo site.

-But I think it’s cool how tight you can make a site if you want.
+But I think it’s cool how slim you can make a site if you want.

 There are lots of other ways to harmonize technical knowledge with creative vision.
 But one example is enough.
 I don't want to bore you.